Rade58/next-ecommerce-prisma/README.md

 # SEARCH FOR PRODUCTS

-WE CAN IMPLEMENT THIS BY USING [THIS FROM MATERIAL UI](https://material-ui.com/components/autocomplete/#autocomplete)
+WE WON'T BE DOING AUTOCOMPLETE

-BUT LETS CUSTOMIZE IT A LITTLE BIT
+WHICH CAN IMPLEMENT THIS BY USING [THIS FROM MATERIAL UI](https://material-ui.com/components/autocomplete/#autocomplete), OR ON OUR OWN (IF YOU WANT TO TRY ON YOUR OWN, CHECK THIS OUT <https://www.digitalocean.com/community/tutorials/react-react-autocomplete>)

-I DECIDED TO TRY OUT [react-select](https://react-select.com/home#getting-started)
+**BUT FOR OUR PROJECT WE ARE JUST GOING TO HAVE SEARCH BOX AND WE WON'T HAVE LIST OF POSSIBLE RESULTS** (WE WILL SEARCH JUST BY ENTERING TEXT AND PRESSING ENTER)

 ## I DEVELOPED THIS FOR FRONTEND